- New research finds that fatal car crashes increase by 6 percent the week following daylight saving time (DST).

 Now, new research out of the University of Colorado, Boulder shows daylight savings may even put our health at greater risk than we previously thought.

-In the week following DST, fatal car accidents spike by nearly 6 percent, according to the new study recently published in the journal Current Biology.
+In the week following DST, fatal car accidents spike by nearly 6 percent, according to the new

 “Our study provides additional, rigorous evidence that the switch to daylight saving time in spring leads to negative health and safety impacts.
 These effects on fatal traffic accidents are real, and these deaths can be prevented,” the study’s senior author Céline Vetter, DrPhil, an assistant professor of integrative physiology, wrote in an email statement.